lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 For two of the model architectures (GIN and GAT) I was also able to incorporate the edge attributes of the graphs and I called these models GINE and GATE.
 I hoped that the prediction quality would improve with this further information.

 Graph classification was obtained from the node embeddings by using a pooling method.
-My most used pooling method was the global mean pooling which calculated an average of the nodes' embedded features to produce a single graph embedding.
+I used global mean pooling the most which calculated an average of the nodes' embedded features to produce a single graph embedding.
 I also briefly tried global max pooling which finds, for each feature of the nodes, the highest value amongst the nodes.
 However, this pooling method performed slightly worse in the metrics so I stopped using it.

 ### Model specifications